 Contributed by Cartridge People

-New survey findings reveal the worst office habits that a fellow co-worker can do.
-Leading the way quite significantly, 65% cited poor hygiene as the worst offender; although this figure increased to 72% in reference to women over men.
+Leading the way quite significantly, 65% cited poor hygiene as the worst offender.
+This figure increased to 72% for women alone.

-The survey also quizzed respondents on the most annoying traits that work colleagues possess and found that dishonesty topped the list, with 66% stating that this was the worst trait in an office worker.
-2 in 5 (39%) of respondents said that eating smelly food at their desk was a bad office habit (this figure is unsurprising when you consider that more and more people are electing to sit at their desks during break).
+2 in 5 (39%) of respondents said that eating smelly food at their desk was a bad office habit.
+This figure is unsurprising when you consider that more and more people are electing to sit at their desks during break.

 Use of bad language came in third, with more than one in three (36%) claiming it as an annoying office habit and surprisingly this received more votes than sucking up to your boss (31%).
 Talking politics came in at 17%, which could come as a bit of a surprise considering the current political climate in the UK.